tewha/tewha.net/_posts/2013/2013-03-23-empathy-in-pricing.md

 I need to make a decision: Is your product's value enough to justify its current price?
 Are you really going to make it more valuable to match its price later?
 Do I want the current features at the current price, or trust that you'll make it worth its final price later?

 Missing introductory pricing doesn't necessarily raise my hackles.
-I am annoyed, however, if I was considering your product and you arbitrarily ended the offer.
+I am annoyed, however, if I was considering your product and you arbitrarily ended the offer without any notice.

 Overall, I think introductory pricing is reasonable.
 Give me a little warning before you end it, though!